 - A. Ratio: The ratio varies depending on the number of children, the ages of the children, and the number of caregivers in the home.
-See attached graphic below in ii B. Ratio and group size requirements change for field trips and water activities.
+See attached graphics below in part B. Ratio and group size requirements change for field trips and water activities.
 Listed family homes may only care for up to three unrelated children, with no restrictions on ratio/group size. - B. Group size: